Blog

 Closing Off

-That’s it for now, folks!
-I’ve seen dozens of websites experiencing that issue, and in all instances, simply following the steps above solved the issue.
+I’ve seen dozens of websites experiencing alt-tag missing issues, and in 95% of instances, simply following the steps above solved the issue.
 If you’re still having trouble, the reason can be much deeper with how your website is made.
-In that case, I strongly recommend getting in touch with your hosting provider, who can often help you correct big mistakes like that.

 If you are using Morningscore and you see the tool report missing alt tags but you can confirm that there is an alt tag in the source code for that exact image, please try to “scan” the problem.
 If it doesn’t get resolved, feel free to reach out to us in the chat in the bottom right corner.